thycotic/dsv-docs/product/setup/index.md

 * You need only enter your tenant name, for example, just *acme* not *acme.secretsvaultcloud.com*, because initialization adds the domain automatically.

-Your domain is based on the server location was chosen during provisioning: United States, European Union, or Australia.
+Your domain is based on the server location that was chosen during provisioning: United States, European Union, or Australia.

 Next, DSV prompts you about **credential storage**.